Updated: june 2025

 What portion of household income is spent on housing?

-Housing costs in the Bay Area are higher than in almost any other place in the country, though they vary dramatically within the region.
-At the same time, many of the region’s workers earn higher income than those in similar jobs elsewhere.
+Housing costs in the Bay Area are higher than most other places in the country, though they vary dramatically within the region.
+At the same time, many of the Bay Area’s workers earn a higher income than those in similar jobs elsewhere.
 The relationship between household income and housing costs is an excellent gauge of regional affordability – one of the most critical issues facing the Bay Area.

 Regional Performance